 New York Labor Law Section 240

 New York Labor Law section 240, often called the "Scaffold Law," was designed to protect construction workers from the extraordinary risks they face in working on and around scaffolds and other lift devices at construction sites.
 NY Labor Law Section 240 imposes absolute liability on contractors and work site owners who neglect to provide adequate safety regulations and devices to protect workers from falls and falling objects.

 "Absolute liability" in this context means that under New York Labor Law section 240, a given defendant need not have actually employed the injured worker, and legal liability for the injury can extend to both general contractors and property owners under certain circumstances.
 In addition, some New York court decisions suggest that a claim under section 240 may not be defeated by the injured worker's own lack of care or negligence that may have contributed to their injury.

 Opponents of Section 240 (which goes above and beyond the requirements found in OSHA regulations) and its broad interpretation by the New York courts feel that its has caused harm to the construction industry as a whole, in the form of the dramatic insurance cost increases which come with greater exposure to liability.

-Get a Free Consultation to discuss Your Scaffold Injury
+Get a Free Initial Legal Review of Your Scaffold Injury

 Your scaffold injury claim may involve complex issues concerning party liability, compliance with safety regulations, engineering, and indemnity.
-If you think that someone was at fault in a scaffold injury you (or a loved one) were involved in, you should have the facts of your claim reviewed for free by an attorney as soon as possible.
+If you think that someone was at fault in a scaffold injury you (or a loved one) were involved in, you should have an attorney provide an initial review of the facts of your claim for free as soon as possible.
 An attorney who is experienced in the area of construction accident liability will make sure that you receive the legal remedy to which you are entitled.